Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 Tizen supports C# development environment based on .NET Core for application development productivity.

 In Tizen 6.0, the latest .NET Core 3.1 and the latest version of cross-platform Xamarin are supported.
-With this update, there is a considerable advancement in the application start-up time and reduction in memory usage.
+With this update, there is a considerable advancement in the application start-up time and a reduction in memory usage.
 The **XAML Hot Reload** beta service is supported as well.

 The following is updated in Tizen 6.0: